Spidersbox/Relay/README.md

 </pre>

 * Build dependencies from source (optional):
-On some not so recent Linux distributions (like Debian Weezy) the HIDAPI library is not yet packaged, so it needs to be build from the source code.
+On some not so recent Linux distributions (like Debian Weezy)<br>
+the HIDAPI library is not yet packaged, so it needs to be build from the source code.<br>
 Follow these instructions to do that:
 <pre>
     apt-get install libudev-dev libusb-1.0-0-dev